googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 a gradient would use that level of quantization.
 Other factors from the presentation context may, however, also affect the available capabilities.
 Therefore, no minimum level of precision is specified as a requirement.

+## Changes to OFF 7.1.7 Algorithm for interpolation of instance values

+_At the end of 7.1.7, insert the following text._

+In calculation of scalars (S, AS) and of interpolated values (scaledDelta, netAjustment, interpolatedValue), at least 16 fractional bits of precision should be maintained.
+Rounding should be done only when the final result is used.
+When scaled deltas are applied to a default value, the possibility of overflow exists.
+The integer bit-depth used in calculation must be at least that of the data type of the item to which deltas are applied; for example, at least 16 integer bits when applying scaled deltas to an FWORD value.
+The final result must be clamped to the range of the data type of the item to which deltas are applied; for example, [-32768, 32,767] for an FWORD value.

 ## Changes to OFF 7.2.1 Overview (Font variations common table formats)